VictoriaMetrics/VictoriaMetrics/app/vmctl/README.md

 #### Production ARM build

 1. [Install docker](https://docs.docker.com/install/).
-2. Run `make vmctl-arm-prod` or `make vmctl-arm64-prod` from the root folder of [the repository](https://github.com/VictoriaMetrics/VictoriaMetrics).
+2. Run `make vmctl-linux-arm-prod` or `make vmctl-linux-arm64-prod` from the root folder of [the repository](https://github.com/VictoriaMetrics/VictoriaMetrics).
-   It builds `vmctl-arm-prod` or `vmctl-arm64-prod` binary respectively and puts it into the `bin` folder.
+   It builds `vmctl-linux-arm-prod` or `vmctl-linux-arm64-prod` binary respectively and puts it into the `bin` folder.